I. Overview of Siberian Cedar Pine Nuts

 Cedar nut oil contains a large quantity of polyunsaturated fatty acids, including linoleic, oleic, pinolenic acid, palmitic, and stearic, etc. The proteins of the oil include 19 amino acids, 70% of which are essential.
 Cedar nut oil is a good source of Vitamin A, B1, B2, B3, D, E, and F. It is very rich in Vitamin E, with the amount five times greater than in the olive oil.
 It is also very rich in vitamin F, which is three times greater than in fish oil.
 The oil is a rich source of trace elements, such as phoshporous, magnesium, manganese, copper, zinc, cobalt and iodine.

 Siberian pine nut oil makes a tasty salad dressing.
 The oil should be stored at a low temperature or kept in a refrigerator.
 Keep the oil away from light and avoid any contact with metal.
 Cedar nut oil has virtually no contraindications.
-It has been widely used for the treatment of gastritis and ulcer diseases of the stomach and duodenum, nervous disorders, eye disorders, liver and kidney diseases, tuberculosis, cardio-vascular diseases; to eliminates chronic weakness syndrome; to increase physical and intellectual ability to work; to normalise digestion and to strengthen immunity.
-Cedar nut oil is aslo applied externally giving the effect of rejuvenating the skin, making it supple and smooth, and also helps to treat various skin diseases.
+It has been widely used for the treatment of gastritis and ulcer diseases of the stomach and duodenum, nervous disorders, eye disorders, liver and kidney diseases, tuberculosis, cardiovascular diseases; to eliminates chronic weakness syndrome; to increase physical and intellectual ability to work; to normalize digestion and to strengthen immunity.
+Cedar nut oil is also applied externally giving the effect of rejuvenating the skin, making it supple and smooth, and also helps to treat various skin diseases.
 Cedar nut oil adding to the hair can help eliminate dandruff, combat brittleness and hair loss.